apexad/homebridge-mysmartblinds-bridge/README.md

 ## to-do
 1. add ability to change direction (from up closed to open)
 2. add an option that allows full blind motion, from down closed to open to up closed
+3. check to see if charging status could be updated

 ## credits
 [ianlevesque/smartblinds-client](https://github.com/ianlevesque/smartblinds-client) used to understand mysmartblinds bridge API